spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration.md

 2. Edge Installer gets copied to disk.

-3. Device powers off or reboots based on the user-data configuration.
+3. Device powers off or reboots based on the user data configuration.

-4. Upon boot up or reboot, cloud-init stages specified in the Edge Installer user-data take effect.
+4. Upon boot up or reboot, cloud-init stages specified in the Edge Installer user data take effect.

 5. Edge Host Registers with Palette.